hsingh17/Tetris/README.md

 1. `Space` is to hard drop a piece
 2. &#8593; is to rotate a piece 90 degrees clockwise
 3. &#8592; & &#8594; is to move the piece left and right, respectively
-4. 'R' is to restart the game after a game over
+4. `R` is to restart the game after a game over
 5. This recreation has the Tetris mechanic known as [Infinity](https://tetris.fandom.com/wiki/Infinity)
 6. This recreation uses the [Sega Rotation System](https://tetris.fandom.com/wiki/Sega_Rotation)